jtsy0925uq/PatternAnalysis-2025/recognition/siamesenet_48632056/README.md

 Project Overview
 ------------------
 This project implements a Siamese Neural Network to classify melanoma vs normal skin lesions from the ISIC 2020 Kaggle Challenge dataset.
 The model learns to map lesion images into a shared embedding space, where visually similar lesions (same diagnosis) lie close together.
-The goal is to achieve approximately 0.8 accuracy on unseen test data — a challenging, real-world binary classification task in medical imaging.
+The goal is to achieve approximately 0.8 accuracy on unseen test data.
+This a challenging, real-world binary classification task in medical imaging.

-How the Algorithm Works
+The Algorithm
 ------------------------
 A Siamese network consists of two identical convolutional branches that share weights.
 Each branch encodes an image into a 512-dimensional embedding vector using a pretrained EfficientNet-B0 backbone.
 The model is trained using batch-hard triplet loss, which encourages embeddings of the same class (benign/malignant) to be close together while pushing apart embeddings of different classes.